WayneWiser/WayneWiser.github.io/_pages/about.md

 where there would not exist any obstacles to human-machine and human-human communication.

-Prior to joining Xiaomi, Quandong received his Ph.D. degrees in [Signal and Information Proccessing] from [Institute of Acoustics, Chinese Academy of Sciences]/[University of Chinese Academy of Sciences] in 2019.
+Prior to joining Xiaomi, Quandong received his Ph.D. degrees in Signal and Information Proccessing from Institute of Acoustics, Chinese Academy of Sciences/University of Chinese Academy of Sciences in 2019.
-During the Ph.D. period, he was also a joint training Ph.D. student at Georgia Institute of Technology under the supervision of [Prof. Chin-Hui Lee] (https://chl.ece.gatech.edu/).
-He received his B.S. degree in [Electrical Engineering] from [Harbin Engineering University] in 2014.
+During the Ph.D. period, he was also a joint training Ph.D. student at Georgia Institute of Technology under the supervision of [Prof. Chin-Hui Lee](https://chl.ece.gatech.edu/).
+He received his B.S. degree in Electrical Engineering from
+Harbin Engineering University in 2014.

 ## Recent Research Highlight